saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 ## Quickstart – Test a Mobile App on Sauce Labs Real Devices

 ### Step 1: Install Dependencies
 Make sure you [have Java, an IDE, and Maven installed](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) on your computer.
-To test a mobile web browser you will need either Android Studio or XCode to run an Emulator/ Simulator for testing on.

 You will also want to set your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` as [environment variables](https://www.youtube.com/watch?v=3K1Eu0eTha8).

 ### Step 2: Get Test Code
-In the [Sauce Appium sample repo](https://github.com/eyaly/SauceAppiumSample/tree/master/src/test), you will be running the test in the `/src/test/java/tests/RDC` directory called `Appium_iOS_RDC_App_Test.java`
+In the [Sauce Appium sample repo](https://github.com/saucelabs-training/quickstart-appium-java/tree/main/src/test/java/tests), you will be running the test in the `/src/test/java/tests` directory called `AppiumIosRdcAppTest.java`

-With TestNG you specify the tests you want to run using an .xml file to specify which tests are run in the`/resources/xml` [directory](https://github.com/eyaly/SauceAppiumSample/tree/master/src/test/resources/config), by editing the `pom.xml` file.
+With TestNG you specify the tests you want to run using an .xml file in the`/resources/xml` [directory](https://github.com/saucelabs-training/quickstart-appium-java/tree/main/src/test/resources/config), by editing the `pom.xml` file.
 Update the `testngXmlFile` tag to use the correct TestNG xml file:

 ```
 <testngXmlFile>appium_ios_rdc_app_test.xml</testngXmlFile>